 \subsection{Assessment of Association Easiness}

 The underlying intuition is that if two entities appear more frequently and closer together in the training data, models are more likely to associate them.
-Consequently, we take into account both \textit{distance} and \textit{frequency} when measuring the ease of association for pairs.
+Consequently, we take into account both \textit{distance} and \textit{frequency}\footnote{In this paper, the term ``frequency'' more precisely refers to ``count''.} when measuring the ease of association for pairs.